BugLight/paster/README.md

 ## Features

-- Automatic format detection
+- Automatic format detection (WIP)
-- Multiple paste destinations
+- Multiple paste destinations (WIP)
 - Easy to configure

 ## How to install